103 Energy Management with IoT

 Key Features

-• They Provide tools and resources for energy management, particularly in buildings.
+• They give tools and resources for energy management, particularly in buildings.

 European Energy Efficiency Directive (2012/27/EU)